 Not pursue a degree in theology.

-Be working toward earning their first bachelor’s degree, associate degree, or certificate, or pre-apprenticeship or apprenticeship.
+Be working toward earning their first bachelor’s degree, associate degree, certificate, pre-apprenticeship, or apprenticeship.

-Forty-five colleges throughout Washington have committed to developing a viable plan for providing support services to students who are eligible for Passport.
-These colleges have a designated support staff (DSS) person to help Passport to College students navigate through college.
+Forty-five colleges throughout Washington have committed to providing extra support services to students who are eligible for Passport.
+These colleges have a designated support staff (DSS) person to help Passport students through college.

 Students who have experienced tribal foster care must complete the Passport Tribal Verification Form.